rogerlew/undaqTools/README.rst

 undaqTools [*uhn-dak-tools*]
 ==========================================================

-undaqTools is the the unofficial pythonic interface to the National Advanced Driving Simulator (NADS) Data AcQuisition (DAQ) files.
+undaqTools is the unofficial pythonic interface to the National Advanced Driving Simulator (NADS) Data AcQuisition (DAQ) files.